utnet-org/utility/CONTRIBUTING.md

 ## Pull Requests

-All the contributions to `framework` happen via Pull Requests.
+All the contributions to `utility` happen via Pull Requests.
 Please follow the following steps when creating a PR:

-1. Fork the `framework` repository and create a new branch there to do your work.
+1. Fork the `utility` repository and create a new branch there to do your work.
 2. The branch can contain any number of commits.
 When merged, all commits will be squashed into a single commit.
 3. The changes should be thoroughly tested.
 Please refer to [this document](https://github.com/utnet-org/utility/blob/master/docs/practices/testing/README.md) for our testing guidelines and an overview of the testing infrastructure.
-4. When ready, send a pull request against the `master` branch of the `framework` repository.
+4. When ready, send a pull request against the `master` branch of the `utility` repository.
 5. Feel free to submit draft PRs to get early feedback and to make sure you are on the right track.